Techtonica/curriculum/object-oriented-programming/restaurant recommender/RestaurantRecommender-part2.md

 ### Primary Goals
-To build UI and client-side tests for an Object Oriented application.
+To build UI and client-side tests for a portfolio-ready client-side application.

 ### Overview
 You'll build a Restaurant Recommender app that will help you practice building a complete client-side Object Oriented application.
-This is due to the Program Facilitor at the end of the day on Thursday.
+This will take at least 2 days, and is due to the Program Facilitor at the end of the day on Thursday.

 ### Context
-* Object Oriented Programming (OOP) is a popular style of programming that is oftentimes adopted for Backend Code Organization.
-* OOP enables
-    * Readability (esp in a large code base)
-    * Function abstraction
-    * Easier testing
-* Displaying Object Oriented Programming Skills in an interview is extremely impressive, and shows your ability to design and organize systems.
+Now that you've finished Part 1 and your Restaurant Recommender class is complete, you will create a UI that allows a user to implement your class methods in a tested, deployed website.

 ### User Requirements

-1. Now that your Restaurant Recommender class in complete, you should be able to *create a User Interface with jQuery* for *each* of the following methods:
+1. Create a User Interface with *jQuery* for *each* of the following methods:

 * Users:
     * Add a new User to the System